-the conduct of Board and committee meetings, including the effectiveness of discussion and debate at those meetings;
+- the conduct of Board and committee meetings, including the effectiveness of discussion and debate at those meetings; - the effectiveness of the Board and committees' processes and relationship with the management team, including the timeliness and quality of meeting agendas, Board and committee papers and secretariat support; and - the composition of the Board and each committee, focusing on the skills, experience, expertise and diversity of the directors necessary to enable it to oversee the delivery of CSL's objectives and strategy, and applicable committee responsibilities.

-- the effectiveness of the Board and committees' processes and relationship with the management team, including the timeliness and quality of meeting agendas, Board and committee papers and secretariat support; and - the composition of the Board and each committee, focusing on the skills, experience, expertise and diversity of the directors necessary to enable it to oversee the delivery of CSL's objectives and strategy and applicable committee responsibilities.
+During the 2023/24 financial year, in accordance with its governance processes, the Board commissioned an external review of its effectiveness which included reviewing the effectiveness of its committees as well as of individual directors.

-During the 2022/23 financial year, the Board undertook an external review of its performance and that of its committees as well as individual directors.
-The findings of the review will be confirmed and implemented by the Board and changes made as appropriate.
+The recommendations of the review were discussed by the Board and management team and all recommendations were adopted and implemented.